 Not all Sales Intelligence tools are the same.
 Different tools have different focuses.
 At this point we would like to introduce you to our top 10 tools that help you to speed up your sales and lead generation.
 It's best to let the companies speak for themselves.
 Let's get started!

 Revenue Operations Platform

 Clari provides you with a lot of information for successful sales forecasting.
 With the help of data from emails, CRM, call records and much more, Clari tells you all you need to know about your future deals!

 The Largest B2B Database for Current Sales Opportunities

-Echobot supports your marketing and pre-sales in selecting the right target audience and generating leads.
+Dealfront supports your marketing and pre-sales in selecting the right target audience and generating leads.
 The result?
 A target audience selection with all relevant company data and contacts.
 The combination of address data and characteristics with current trigger events guarantees success!
-[Made in Germany]
+[Made in Europe]

 Optimize the Collaboration between Sales and Marketing